SharePoint/sp-dev-docs/docs/spfx/viva/features/focus-feature/FocusFeatureTutorial.md

 ![Card appearance after introducing changes in the first quick-view](./img/focusFeatureFirstView.png)

-Second quick view as
+Second Quick View as

 ![Card appearance after introducing changes in the second quick-view](./img/focusFeatureSecondView.png)

-Third quick view as
+Third Quick View as

 ![Card appearance after introducing changes in the third quick-view](./img/focusFeatureThirdView.png)

 ### Implement the focusParameters function

-So far we'e modified our quick views to have a simple title, subtitle, and respective buttons to navigate to other quick views.
-Now we can finally implement the `focusParameters` function, which gives the ability to the third-party developer to decide what they wish to set focus on in the quick view.
+So far we'e modified our Quick Views to have a simple title, subtitle, and respective buttons to navigate to other Quick Views.
+Now we can finally implement the `focusParameters` function, which gives the ability to the third-party developer to decide what they wish to set focus on in the Quick View.

 For this, open each respective QuickView file (**./src/adaptiveCardExtensions/focusFeature/quickView/QuickView.ts**) and import the `IFocusParameters` interface, as follows: